-13th Annual Winter Lecture Series
+The 13th Annual Winter Lecture Series was a great success!

 Four lectures, January through April, highlight the fascinating life in and around shoreline and marine ecosystems.
 Presentations are free and open to everyone.
 Donations—always welcome—support Friends’ ongoing efforts to provide outstanding educational programming for our community.
-Check out the dates and topics below and make plans to attend!

 Biological Invasions: How Species Become Invasive and Impact Salish Sea Shorelines